 The warrants will expire two years from closing and each warrant will allow the holder to purchase one common share at a price of \$0.77.
 The annual lease payment covering the HNT Claims is US \$5,000 and the annual lease payment covering the JAM Claims is US \$7,000.
-Both leases provide for a 2% net smelter returns ("NSR") royalty at current gold prices.
+Both leases provide for a 2% NSR royalty at current gold prices.